cgs-ets/moodle-mod_googledocs/README.md

 # moodle-mod_googledocs

-Googledocs is an activity module to distribute G Suite files to students enrolled in a course.
+Googledocs is an activity module to create and distribute G Suite files to students enrolled in a course.

 # Authors
 Michael de Raadt